Pulmonary hypertension cannot be cured, but treatments can reduce your symptoms and help you manage your condition.

 Surgery and procedures for pulmonary hypertension

 Some people with pulmonary hypertension may need surgery.
-The three types of surgery currently used are:
+The 3 types of surgery currently used are:

 - pulmonary endarterectomy – an operation to remove old blood clots from the pulmonary arteries in the lungs in people with chronic thromboembolic pulmonary hypertension